Entoto Natural Park (Nursery)

 A Walk in the Abyss with the Secretive Company of Hyenas.

-This charmingly hidden gorge (36) - (14) delivers expectations where curiosity and excitement fill the atmosphere directly from the route's start.
-Gentle and refreshing winds provide visitors with a fresh coolness in a welcoming breeze from the Canyon below that is well camouflaging the scary smells of civilization from reaching the hyenas in depth.
+This charmingly hidden gorge (36) -(14) delivers expectations where curiosity and excitement fill the atmosphere directly from the route's start.
+Gentle and refreshing winds provide visitors with a fresh coolness in a welcoming breeze from the Canyon below, well camouflaging the scary smells of civilization from reaching the hyenas in depth.
 This tributary gorge (36) to the Canyon is shown within the lower section of the map circle (14).

 The Restoration of Nature